 HDR, cartoon shading and inking, bloom, and a number of other things.

-It also allows you to write your own shaders, making it capable of
+It also allows you to write your own shaders.

 People sometimes have the mistaken impression that Panda3D is written

-not written in python - it's written in C++.
-The python is just for
+not written in Python; it's written in C++.
+Python is just used for

-in C++.
+in C++ or something similar Cython.
 To see what kind of framerate

 a small Panda3D program typically gets, take a look at the screenshots